AhmadsInfoCom/InfoCom-LP3-Lab4/README.md

 flask run --host 0.0.0.0
 ```

-Note: Don't user `python3 build.py` to run the servers, since this does not porvide all the functionalities requied by the application.
+Note: Don't use `python3 build.py` to run the servers, since this does not porvide all the functionalities required by the application.